pitkauff/Meteorological-Sentiment-Analysis-2017/scripts/redditSearch/README.md

 - **mergedb**: Copy all new data from one timesearch database into another.
 Useful for syncing or merging two scans of the same subreddit.
     `> timesearch.py mergedb --from filepath/database1.db --to filepath/database2.db`

-### To use it

-You will need both the `timesearch` package (folder) and the external `timesearch.py` file.
-You can click the green "Clone or Download" button in the upper right.
-When you run the .py file, it sends your commandline arguments into the package.
-You can view a summarized version of all the help text with just `timesearch.py`, or you can view a specific docstring with `timesearch.py livestream`, etc.